ravaee/simple_contact_page/README.md

 now you can simply change whole your content depend to you sichuation :)

-its better to remove browser cache to avoid reachs wrong content to user :D
+its better to remove browser cache to avoid reaches wrong content to user :D

 ```
 <?php